plutora/restApiLibrary/README.md

 - Create Environments from CSV file and document the results in a new CSV file with the Enviroment GUID
 - Delete the Environments created above by loading the CSV which includes the GUIDs to be deleted

+## Command line Plutora REST API caller
+The Python file [apiCaller.py](apiCaller.py) can be used to issue REST calls from the command line.  ```python apiCaller.py GET systems``` will return a JSON list of the the Systems in the users Plutora instance.

 ## Plutora REST API Primer
 The file [Plutora REST API Primer.pdf](Plutora%20REST%20API%20Primer.pdf) explains in detail how to use the Plutora REST API along with some examples.
 These examples are also implemented in the Python script file [primerImplementations.py](primerImplementations.py)